Before using migrate-ease, install the following system dependencies:

 export PYTHONPATH=`pwd`

-You can use migrate-ease from the command-line or through a Web GUI.
+You can use migrate-ease from the command-line or through a Web UI.

 You can scan local codebases written in a supported programming languages.
 By default, scan results from the code analysis are sent to the console.

-The result from the scan can be exported as txt
+The result from the scan can be exported as txt, csv, json or html.
+Specify this using the --output option:

 To generate a JSON report: